i-pan/rsna18-retinanet-starter/README.md

-# rsna18-retinanet-starter
+# RSNA Pneumonia Detection Challenge: RetinaNet Starter

-Code to run in Kaggle kernel for RSNA Pneumonia Detection Challenge.
+There's a single script here that can be run within a Kaggle kernel to get started with RetinaNet.
+Unfortunately, I can't get the kernel committed with Kaggle.